Do I need to join Homeschool New York or a local Chapter to legally homeschool?

 Contact your Regional Representative.
 It is a fairly simple process.
 You have to fill out a straightforward application and give your Christian testimony and homeschool experience and have an interview with the Regional Representative for your area.
 They are eager to help you.

 Homeschool is not a decision to be made lightly.
 In fact, successful homeschoolers are those who have prayerfully considered and PREPARED for their decision to homeschool.
 Preparation includes reading up on how to homeschool, visiting support groups and speaking with other homeschoolers.
 This takes time.
-Also please be advised LEAH will not testify for you nor represent you in any legal proceeding.
+Also please be advised Our organization will not testify for you nor represent you in any legal proceeding.

 The majority of personal contacts can be made within the LEAH Chapter.
 Veteran home-educating parents are available, but please keep in mind LEAH is a volunteer organization run by volunteer parents.
 Please respect their time and do not telephone during traditional school hours or obvious family times or late night.
 Please email Chapter leaders.
 They will direct you to services and support within the group.